A common misconception about personal injury cases is that most of them are resolved in…

 The organization defines the one-day holiday period as starting at 6 p.m. on July 3 and ending at 11:59 p.m. on July 4.
-In addition, the NSC estimates that 18,600 more people may be seriously injured in July Fourth car crashes.
-This year’s NSC estimate is almost 4 percent higher that the actual number of deaths in 2012—the last July 4 fell on a Wednesday.
+In addition, the NSC estimates that 52,700 more people may be seriously injured in July Fourth car crashes.
+Because of the unprecedented impact of COVID-19 recovery is having on social activities, the uncertainty of this year’s estimate is increased.

-It’s estimated that more than 46 million people will drive 50 or more miles to celebrate the Fourth of July in 2018.
-All across the nation, Americans pack up their cars and make trips to the beach, lake or to family member’s house with a pool.
-But it is important to note that car travel has the highest fatality rate of any major form of transportation based on fatalities per passenger mile.
+Across the country, it’s estimated that more than 43.6 million people will drive somewhere to celebrate the Fourth of July in 2022.
+All across the nation, Americans pack up their cars and make trips to the beach, lake, or to family members’ houses with a pool.
+However, it is important to note that car travel has the highest fatality rate of any major form of transportation based on fatalities per passenger mile.

 Stay Safe Through the July Fourth Holiday

 While the NSC’s numbers are just an estimate, the organization is typically close to correctly guessing July Fourth car crash fatalities.
-The organization is predicting that there will be somewhere between 136 to 194 lives lost over the July 4, 2018 holiday.
+The organization is predicting that there will be 462 lives lost over the July 4, 2022 holiday.

-In 2016, unintentional injuries accounted for a record high 161,374 fatalities.
+In 2016, unintentional injuries accounted for a record high of 161,374 fatalities.
 This number includes car accidents, making it the third leading cause of death in the United States.
-However, drivers can take measure to protect themselves during peak car crash periods.
+The predictions of medically consulted injuries, an injury serious enough that a medical professional was consulted, for the Fourth of July 2022 resulted from crashes is 52,700, with a 90% confidence interval of 41,000 to 65,3000.
+Fortunately, drivers can take measures to protect themselves during peak car crash periods.